2011 Sacagawea Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 The 2011-P Philadelphia Mint Native American Dollar stands out as the smaller of the two business strike productions with 29,400,000 coins minted, representing the first commemorative dollar celebrating the historic 1621 Wampanoag Treaty.

-This coin symbolizes one of America’s earliest diplomatic achievements, depicting the ceremonial peace pipe exchange between Supreme Sachem Ousamequin Massasoit and Governor John Carver that ensured the Plymouth Colony’s survival.
+This coin symbolizes one of America’s earliest diplomatic achievements, depicting the ceremonial peace pipe exchange between Supreme Sachem Ousamequin Massasoit and Governor John Carver that helped ensure the Plymouth Colony’s survival.

-Philadelphia strikes are available in both Position A (edge lettering reads upside-down when obverse faces up) and Position B (edge lettering reads normally when obverse faces up) varieties, though this orientation difference typically doesn’t impact value in standard grades.
-Both positions were created randomly during the edge-lettering process and exist in roughly equal quantities throughout the production run.
+Philadelphia strikes are available in both Position A (edge lettering reads upside-down when obverse faces up) and Position B (edge lettering reads normally when obverse faces up) varieties.
+This orientation difference does not impact value in standard grades, as both positions were created randomly during the edge-lettering process and exist in roughly equal quantities.

-Auction records demonstrate the dramatic value increase at premium grades, with MS68 Position B specimens achieving $224 in 2013 and MS 68 Position A examples reaching $240 in 2021.
+Auction records demonstrate the dramatic value increase at premium grades, with MS68 Position B specimens achieving $224 in 2013 and MS68 Position A examples reaching $240 in 2021 on eBay.
+These top-grade examples showcase flawless golden surfaces, complete edge lettering, and razor-sharp details on both the Wampanoag Treaty reverse and Sacagawea’s portrait.

 2011-P Native American Position A Sacagawea Dollar Price/Grade Chart